bmark01/nate_site/edits.md

 >
 ClearLine Mobile has been a leader in mobile marketing for over 10 years, specializing in enterprise texting, mobile marketing campaigns, and omni-channel digital engagement through our Digital Marketing Center.

-Our application 📌 **Note:**
+Our application * allows sales and marketing teams to effortlessly create personalized messages, sync data, share content, and manage coupons and review requests—all without writing code.

-> suite?
+📌 **Note:**

-allows sales and marketing teams to effortlessly create personalized messages, sync data, share content, and manage coupons and review requests—all without writing code.
+> *suite?

 **We offer tools for:**